TalfenA/CodeBreaker/README.md

 ### Dependencies

 * JDK 19 or later
+* IntelliJ 2022 or later

 ### Installing

-* It is recommended to run the application in IntelliJ 2022 or later
 * All text files should be located on the same level as the src, out, and .idea folders
 * ceasar-key contains a number which is the amount to shift the alphabet by
 * keyed-ceasar-key contains a number to shift the alphabet by and the key word to encrypt with